Security on untrusted networks #

 url_prefix:

-With this configuration, vmauth will add the empty filter password:'' to each request, which means that the password field must be empty or missing in the log.
+With this configuration, vmauth adds the empty value filter password:'' to each request, which means that the password field must be empty or missing in the log.
 This is useful in cases when sensitive information has leaked and needs to be hidden.

 To restrict log visibility within a specific log stream , use the extra_stream_filters query parameter.
 The configuration below adds an additional stream filter to each request based on the request path, and routes /audit-logs to a separate VictoriaLogs instance: